Urban Landscape Paintings

 This painting was displayed at the International Guild of Realism 16th Annual Exhibition At the McBride Gallery in Annapolis, Maryland | June 10th through July 24th, 2022

-STAX II.
+Stacks.
 Oil on canvas, 36” x48”

 My trip to New York City, 2019 before the Plan-demic (truth), I enjoyed a commuter on a ferry from Brooklyn to Manhattan recognized the Con Edison Power.

-Hawley Power House, Oregon City.
+Hawley Powerhouse, Oregon City.
 Oil on canvas, 36” x 48”

-Fifteen years ago, I was thrilled to be able to participate in the art jams events, the plein air trips, to the various hydroelectric power houses and paper mills in Clackamas county.
+2007, I was thrilled to be able to participate in the art jams events, the plein air trips, to the various hydroelectric power houses and paper mills in Clackamas County.
 Organized be the Willamette Falls Foundation, The Estacada Area Arts Commission, and Portland General Electric.
 For six or seven years every spring, this was an experience of personal significance to me, a turning point perhaps, as it put me in an industrial environment in close contact with an environment that is still in use, closed, or abandoned, enabling me to document buildings and structures that are often unrecognized and forgotten.
 These art jams were a lot of fun.
 Charles Sheeler, Edward Hopper, and Charles Demuth were painting just these kinds of subjects during the Works Projects Administration (WPA) years in the 1930s, but many artists today do not have the opportunity or permission to work at industrial sites.

 Remembering Hawley: Show at West Linn library documents the historic Willamette Falls powerhouse - oregonlive.com